akvankorlaar/NeuralNetworkBlog/NeuralNetworkBlog.md

 the Alder Buckthorn Shrub'.

 For the input features, note that Leave size is in centimeters, and shrub height in meters.
 Another thing we will do is convert all these input values to 0 - 1 range.
-One of the reasons to do this is to prevent a large feature (such as the shrub height in this case) has a disproportionate effect on the training.
+One of the reasons to do this is to prevent that a large feature (such as the shrub height in this case) has a disproportionate effect on the training.
 Here is the full preprocessing code:

 ```python